-It’s easy to see how substance abuse can be tempting in a time of grief.
-Sedating substances could allow a person to sleep soundly, forgetting about the loss for just a few hours.
+It’s easy to see how substance abuse can be tempting in times of grief.
+Sedating substances could allow a person to sleep better and forget about the loss for a few hours.
 Stimulant drugs, on the other hand, might allow people to zoom through work tasks with ease, rather than feeling slow and sluggish.
-Some people incapacitated by grief find that temporary treatment with drugs helps them to cope, but it can be a tricky proposition, as these drugs can sometimes bring about chemical changes that lead to compulsive use or addiction.
+Some grieving individuals find that drugs help them to cope.
+However, drugs have the potential to bring about chemical changes that lead to compulsive use or addiction.

-Many addictive drugs bring about their pleasant effects by boosting either the production or the recycling of chemicals the brain uses during moments of pleasure.
-It’s a bit of chemical fakery that can make a person feel intense joy, but it comes with deep consequences, as the brain tends to play an elaborate game of chicken with the drugs in question.
-The brain stops responding to low doses, and the brain may stop producing chemicals at all unless the drugs are present.
-A mild case of grief can explode into deep feelings of sadness when drugs are present.
+Many drugs boost the production of chemicals the brain uses during moments of pleasure.
+The individual then feels intense joy, but it comes with deep consequences.
+Over time, the brain stops responding to low doses of the drug, and the brain may stop producing chemicals at all unless the drugs are present.
+Even moderate grief can explode into deep feelings of sadness or depression when drugs are present.

-Domestic abuse struggles tend to grow more intense, as episodes tend to become more and more severe.
-In time, they could even progress to the degree that one party loses a life.
-Children might witness the episodes too, and they might develop their own traumas to process.
-If both parties are sober and willing, they might be able to come to some sort of understanding, or they might choose to separate for the health of everyone involved.
-But when one or both partners are involved with substances, these conversations are much less likely.
+Domestic abuse struggles tend to grow more intenseover time.
+Even death is possible.
+In addition, children may witness the episodes and become traumatized.
+If both parties are sober, they might be able to come to some sort of understanding, or they might choose to separate for the sake of everyone involved.

-There are some people, however, who need more than a little help in order to deal with a mental health and substance abuse issue.
-They might find it hard to get sober after a brief intervention, for example, or their sobriety might be continually compromised by the life stresses they don’t yet know how to handle.
+This kind of help is right for some people, but others need more help to deal with a mental health and substance abuse issue.
+They might find it hard to get sober after a brief intervention, or their sobriety might be continually compromised by the life stresses they don’t yet know how to handle.
 People like this might benefit from more comprehensive care.
-Enrolling in a residential program that can handle both mental illness and addiction can provide these people with the space and help they’ll need in order to heal on a deeper level.
+Enrolling in a residential program that can handle both mental illness and addiction can provide these people with the space and help they’ll need to heal on a deeper level.

-If you or someone you love needs help like this, Black Bear Lodge might be just right.
-The program we offer is known as a Dual Diagnosis treatment program, which means we’re capable of addressing both mental illness and addiction.
-Our therapists can develop treatment plans that are sensitive to the complicated life histories of people with co-occurring disorders, and we can even incorporate alternative therapies like exercise and yoga into our healing plans.
+If you or someone you love needs help with a drug problem, Black Bear Lodge is ready to help you turn your life around.We offer a program known as a Dual Diagnosis treatment program.This means Black Bear Lodge is capable of addressing both mental illness and addiction.
+Our therapists can develop treatment plans that are sensitive to the complicated life histories of people with co-occurring disorders.We even incorporate alternative therapies like exercise and yoga into our customized healing plans.
 It’s a robust program of help, and we’d like to tell you about it.
 Please call us to find out more.